foglamp/foglamp-south-dht11/README.rst

 .. code-block:: console

   $ sudo dpkg -l | grep foglamp-south-dht11
+  ii  foglamp-south-dht11    1.0.1    armhf    South plugin for the DHT1

 Check foglamp service status for foglamp-south-dht11, it should list it as a south service: